jianlins/SmartAnno/docs/4_setup_preannotator.md

 Then you will be prompt to choose which candidates are the synonyms to the selected keywords:
 ![Animation of UMLS-based synonym expander](img/Peek 2020-06-20 14-58.gif)

+**Note:** Because UMLS REST service is internet-based and the service can be overwhelming by too many requests, you will often encounter lagging when using this UMLS-based synonym expander.

 ### The Word-embedding-based related term expander
 If you have [configured the word embedding model](1_config_smartanno.html#configure-word-embedding-model), you are now